-Any state entity desiring approval to conduct RFP rounds of negotiations, whose Any state entry desiring approval to constant APO/CUPO has not yet completed a Negotiations Certificate, must submit an approval request to SPD at processimprovement@doas.ga.gov.
+Any state entity desiring approval to conduct RFP rounds of negotiations, whose rocedure APO/CUPO has not yet completed a Negotiations Certificate, must submit an approval request to SPD at processimprovement@doas.ga.gov.

-Any state entity, whose APO/CUPO has received a Negotiations Certificate by attendrocedure ing and successfully passing the associated exam, will have the capability to have that individual negotiate on their behalf up to the entity's delegated purchasing authority.
+Any state entity, whose APO/CUPO has received a Negotiations Certificate by attending and successfully passing the associated exam, will have the capability to have that individual negotiate on their behalf up to the entity's delegated purchasing authority.